Getting in a couple of deep ‘

 - Stick to a sleep schedule where you sleep and wake up at the same time every day — including the weekends.
 This helps in regulating the body clock and ensuring that you fall asleep at the same time every day and stay asleep through the night.

 - Limit the consumption of alcohol and caffeine, especially after the afternoon, as they stimulate the nervous system which will prevent the body from relaxing at night.

-- Upgrade your bedding by incorporating copper bedsheets and pillows.
-They help in promoting the renewal of blood vessels and synthesis of elastin and collagen, thus boosting skin health.
+- Upgrade your bedding by incorporating copper bed sheets and pillows.
+They help in promoting the renewal of blood vessels and the synthesis of elastin and collagen, thus boosting skin health.
 Moreover, copper-infused bedsheets are also anti-microbial and kill infection-causing bacteria on contact.

 Having a clean bedroom and the right kind of environment before you get comfortable in bed will go a long way.
 Ensure you get enough sleep every night so that you can enjoy better health.

 Griffin, Morgan R. “9 Surprising Reasons to Get More Sleep”.
 WebMD, 27 December 2011.